VoliJS/NestedReact/README.md

 Thus, no refactoring of your application is required.
 You can start writing UI with React immediately replacing your Backbone Views one-by-one, while keeping your existing models.

 This extension works with raw Backbone.
-However, in order to take full advantage of React/Backbone architecture you are encouraged to upgrade to Backbone.NestedTypes.
+However, in order to take full advantage of React/Backbone architecture you are encouraged to upgrade to `Backbone.NestedTypes`.
 It will give you following features to help managing complex application state:

 - Proper nested models and collections implementation with deep changes detection.
 React components will